Analysis | A switch to points percentage for NHL playoff seeding could cause chaos

 Before the 2020-21 season, the NHL and NHLPA agreed the last day of the regular season would be scheduled for May 8 and the first day of the Stanley Cup playoffs scheduled for May 11.
 The league wants to finish up the postseason before July 23, which marks the opening ceremonies of the Tokyo Olympics.
-Meeting that timeline could necessitate a tweak to the method used to determine playoff teams given the chance not all teams will play the same number of games.
-Instead of relying on total standings points the league might be forced to use points percentage, similar to how it ran the summer restart in the Toronto and Edmonton bubbles.
+Meeting that timeline could necessitate a tweak to the method used to determine playoff teams given the possibility not all teams will play the same number of games.
+Instead of relying on total standings points the league might be forced to use points percentage, similar to how it ran the summer restart in the Toronto and Edmonton bubbles last year.

-It’s a simple solution but it could have significant unintended consequences.
+It’s a simple solution, but it could have significant unintended consequences.
 Research has shown that even over an 82-game season, talent is only marginally more important than luck in determining the final standings.
 The longer the season, however, the more likely the best teams are going to show their true strength.

 Since the Vegas Golden Knights joined the league in 2017-18, research has shown luck and talent converge and carry equal impact on the standings at the 56-game mark.
 In other words, the shorter the season, the less we can be certain the more skillful teams will rise to the top of the standings, leading to more surprises.
-If we define a “surprise” as a team that should make the playoffs based on a certain level of talent as determined by goal differential (the higher the goal differential, the better the team) but doesn’t due to luck and randomness, research has shown a 48-game season has 70 percent more surprises than an 82-game season.
+If we define a “surprise” as a team that should make the playoffs based on a certain level of talent as determined by goal differential (the higher the goal differential, the better the team) but doesn’t because of luck and randomness, research has shown a 48-game season has 70 percent more surprises than an 82-game season.

 Using points percentage, instead of total points, only exacerbates this effect.
 For instance, the New Jersey Devils, the sixth seed in the East Division on Feb.
 19, have registered 14 points in 11 games (.636 points percentage), a rate higher than the fourth-seeded New York Islanders (.594) and fifth-seeded Pittsburgh Penguins (.567).
 If the league adopts playoff seeding based on points percentage and nothing changes for these two teams, the Devils would make the playoffs and the Islanders and Penguins would not, despite the latter earning a higher raw total of points.

 Hot streaks or losing skids would also have more impact for teams playing fewer games.
 Let’s say Team A has 61 points in 51 games (.598 points percentage) and Team B has 55 points in 46 games (.598).
-They each go on a five-game win streak to end the season.
+They each go on a five-game winning streak to end the season.
 Team B would have a better points percentage (.637) than Team A (.634) thanks to five fewer games played.

-This is obviously a hypothetical scenario but, based on the standings on Feb.
-19, there are more than a few teams who would be impacted from the change to points percentage if this is indeed the path the NHL takes for the postseason.
+This is obviously a hypothetical scenario; but based on the standings on Feb.
+19, there are more than a few teams which would be impacted from the change to points percentage if this is indeed the path the NHL takes for the postseason.

 Central Division